Asian Americans: World War II

 President Roosevelt issued Executive Order 9066 on February 19, 1942, resulting in the internment of Japanese Americans, among others.
 Over 100,000 people of Japanese descent, mostly on the West Coast, were forcibly removed, in an action later considered ineffective and racist.
 Japanese Americans were kept isolated in military camps just because of their race, including children, old persons and the young generation.
-'Issei:The first generation' and 'Children of the camps' are two great documentaries representing the situation of Japanese Americans during World War II.

 Postwar immigration

-World War II-era legislation and judicial rulings gradually increased the ability of Asian Americans to immigrate and become naturalized citizens.
+World War II-era legislation and judicial rulings, such as the Magnuson Act of 1943 and Luce–Celler Act, gradually increased the ability of Asian Americans to immigrate and become naturalized citizens.
 Immigration rapidly increased following the enactment of the Immigration and Nationality Act Amendments of 1965 as well as the influx of refugees from conflicts occurring in Southeast Asia such as the Vietnam War.
 Asian American immigrants have a significant percentage of individuals who have already achieved professional status, a first among immigration groups.

 The number of Asian immigrants to the United States "grew from 491,000 in 1960 to about 12.8 million in 2014, representing a 2,597 percent increase."
 Asian Americans were the fastest-growing racial group between 2000 and 2010.
 By 2012, more immigrants came from Asia than from Latin America.
 In 2015, Pew Research Center found that from 2010 to 2015 more immigrants came from Asia than from Latin America, and that since 1965; Asians have made up a quarter of all immigrants to the United States.

 Asians have made up an increasing proportion of the foreign-born Americans: "In 1960, Asians represented 5 percent of the U.S. foreign-born population; by 2014, their share grew to 30 percent of the nation's 42.4 million immigrants."
 As of 2016, "Asia is the second-largest region of birth (after Latin America) of U.S. immigrants."
 In 2013, China surpassed Mexico as the top single country of origin for immigrants to the US.
 Asian immigrants "are more likely than the overall foreign-born population to be naturalized citizens"; in 2014, 59% of Asian immigrants had US citizenship, compared to 47% of all immigrants.
 Postwar Asian immigration to the US has been diverse: in 2014, 31% of Asian immigrants to the US were from East Asia (predominantly China and Korea); 27.7% were from South Asia (predominantly India); 32.6% were from Southeast Asia (predominantly the Philippines and Vietnam); and 8.3% were from West Asia.